solarsnake/coveralls-demo-ruby/README.md

 ## 4. Configure this project to use Coveralls

 <details>
-  <summary>Now that we understand how code coverage works in this project, let's configure it to use <a href="http://coveralls.io">Coveralls</a>.</summary>
+  <summary>Do it:</summary>

 ---

+Now that we understand how code coverage works in this project, let's configure it to use [Coveralls](http://coveralls.io).

 Since your CI Service will be sending test coverage results to [Coveralls](http://coveralls.io), how you configure your project depends largely on how you configure your CI Service.